Posted: Tue 25th Jul 2023

 Ask how much time and money people spend on the issue your product addresses, and how regularly.

-Co-founder Ronke Jane Adelakun says:
+About their product testing, co-founder Ronke Jane Adelakun says:

 Your product doesn't have to do something completely original, but you do need to have something that differentiates your offering.
 What makes you awesome?
+In such a competitive landscape, what's really going to swing people's buying decisions in your favour?

 Finding product-market fit is tough.
 You need to test, iterate and then repeat the process.